mahith257/data-viz-platform/README.md

 - Uses dummy data for visualization (no backend integration)
 - Network error states not implemented due to mock data usage
+- Some spacing values like gap, padding may be different from figma because in figma some of these values are ambiguous

 ## Development Time